 The banking industry is primarily a world of computers and networks.
-It's boggling that the bulk of the world's wealth is stored in databases and transactions are simply the exchange of information over networks.
+It's boggling that the bulk of the world's wealth is stored in databases, and transactions are simply the exchanges of information over networks.

-As impressive -- or scary -- as that might sound, artificial intelligence technologies are aiming to further revolutionize the way banking is done and to improve the relationships between banks and their customers.
+As impressive -- or scary -- as that might sound, artificial intelligence technologies aim to further revolutionize the way banking is done and the relationships between banks and their customers' experience.

-In addition to fielding customer service inquiries and conversations about individual transactions, banks have been finding good results using chatbots to make their customers aware of additional services and offerings.
+In addition to fielding customer service inquiries and conversations about individual transactions, banks have been finding good results in using chatbots to make their customers aware of additional services and offerings.
 For example, business customers might not be aware of merchant services and loan offerings that can help resolve payment or credit issues.
-AI-based assistants that are aware of customer patterns can engage the customer at appropriate times, such as when they are on the bank site or mobile app for more successful conversions and customer experiences.
+AI-based assistants aware of customer patterns can engage the customer at appropriate times, such as when they are on the bank site or mobile app for more successful conversions and customer experiences.

-Furthermore, banks can now segment customers individually rather than sorting them into the traditional generalized customer buckets.
-By using AI-based pattern matching and behavioral analysis, banks are able to make the right offer or suggestion to the right customer, reward their best customers, and respond to immediate finance-related needs.
+Furthermore, banks can now segment customers individually, rather than the traditional generalized customer buckets.
+By using AI-based pattern matching and behavioral analysis, banks are able to make the right offer or suggestion to the right customer, reward their best customers and respond to immediate finance-related customer service needs.

 AI in banking aids regulatory compliance

-Banking regulatory compliance has a significant cost and even higher liability.
-As a result, banks are looking to smart, always-on AI assistants to monitor transactions, keep an eye on customer behaviors, and audit and log information for various compliance and regulatory systems.
+Banking regulatory compliance has significant cost and even higher liability if not followed.
+As a result, banks are looking to smart, AI virtual assistants to monitor transactions, keep an eye on customer behaviors, and audit and log information to various compliance and regulatory systems.

-Big data-enhanced fraud prevention is already having a significant impact on credit card and loan underwriting processes, and the addition of machine learning and cognitive technologies is helping those systems stay ahead of the game as the nature of fraud continues to evolve.
-By looking at customer behaviors and patterns instead of specific rules, AI-based systems can help banks stay on top of regulatory compliance while minimizing overall risk.
+Big-data-enhanced fraud prevention is already making a significant impact on credit card and loan underwriting processes, and the addition of machine learning algorithms and cognitive technologies is helping those systems stay ahead of the game, as the nature of fraud continues to evolve.
+By looking at customer behaviors and patterns instead of specific rules, AI-based systems help banks stay on top of their regulatory compliance, while minimizing overall risk.

 Improving decision-making for loans and credit

-Similarly, banks are using AI-based systems to help make more informed, safer, and more profitable loan and credit decisions.
-Currently, many banks are still confined to the use of credit scores, credit history, customer references and banking transactions to determine whether or not an individual or company is creditworthy.
+Similarly, banks are using AI-based systems to help make more informed, safer and profitable loan and credit decisions.
+Currently, many banks are still too confined to the use of credit scores, credit history, customer references and banking transactions to determine whether or not an individual or company is creditworthy.

-However, as many will attest, these credit reporting systems are far from perfect and are often riddled with errors, are missing real-world transaction history and are misclassifying creditors.
-In addition to using data that's available, AI-based loan decision systems can look at behaviors and patterns to determine if a customer with limited credit history might, in fact, make a good credit customer, or to find customers whose patterns might increase the likelihood of default.
+However, as many will attest, these credit reporting systems are far from perfect and are often riddled with errors, missing real-world transaction history and misclassifying creditors.
+In addition to using data that's available, AI-based loan decision systems and machine learning algorithms can look at behaviors and patterns to determine if a customer with limited credit history might in fact make a good credit customer or find customers whose patterns might increase the likelihood of default.

 The issue of explainability is another potential stumbling block.
-Financial institutions operate under regulations that require them to explain their credit-issuing decisions to potential customers.
+Financial institutions operate under regulations that require them to issue explanations for their credit-issuing decisions to potential customers.
 This makes it difficult to implement tools built around neural networks, which operate by teasing out subtle correlations between thousands of variables that are typically incomprehensible to the human mind.
 Explaining the decisions of neural networks is challenging and can negatively affect the customer experience.